NagaReethika/Elevate_Labs/README.md

 ## 📌 Project Overview

-SecureBank is a static banking website that includes:
+BioWave is a static banking website that includes:

 - Responsive Navigation Bar
 - Hero Section with Background Image